-- Amends provisions in existing law by removing the ability of an agency that is party to a JPA agreement to not be responsible for the pension debts, liabilities, and obligations of the JPA. - Requires the member agencies of a JPA to be jointly and severally liable for the JPA's pension obligations if the JPA contracts with CalPERS, or any other public employee retirement system for administration of its retirement benefits. - Requires current and new JPA contracts with CalPERS to include joint and several liability provisions.
+- Amends provisions in existing law by removing the ability of an agency that is party to a JPA agreement to not be responsible for the pension debts, liabilities, and obligations of the JPA. - Requires the member agencies of a JPA to be responsible for and mutually agree as to the apportionment of the JPA's pension obligations if the JPA contracts with CalPERS, or any other public employee retirement system for administration of its retirement benefits. - Requires current and new JPA contracts with CalPERS to include{sentence incomplete}.
 Existing contracts must be reopened to include such provisions. - Prohibits CalPERS from contracting with a JPA, unless all parties to the agreement establishing the JPA are jointly and severally liable for the JPA's pension obligations. - Requires CalPERS to sue the member agencies of a JPA for recovery of its pension obligations owed to the system if the JPA's contract with CalPERS is terminated. - Provides that CalPERS shall have a lien on the assets of a terminated contracting JPA, subject only to a prior lien for wages equal to the actuarially

 - determined deficit for funding for the employee's earned benefits.
 The assets must be available to pay actual costs, including attorney's fees expended for collection of the lien. - Permits JPA member agencies or the JPA itself to enter into an agreement with CalPERS to ensure the proper calculation of benefits such that employees and retirees of the terminating agency remain whole, and allows for lump-sum payments at termination, and permits CalPERS to refuse to enter into an agreement if it determines that it is not in the best interests of the retirement system. - Creates a two-year window in which a JPA must notify CalPERS of its intention to enter into such an agreement before the JPA dissolves.
 The notification would grant CalPERS sufficient time to ensure that the proposed arrangements are in the best interests of the system.
-Failure to notify CalPERS within the two-year window would result in the JPA's member agencies adding the beneficiaries to their own retirement system. - Removes language in existing law regarding CalPERS' discretion in reducing retirement benefits related to terminating agencies. - Makes changes in the Public Utilities Code related to JPA's liability for pension obligations.
+Failure to notify CalPERS within the two-year window would result in the JPA's member agencies adding the beneficiaries to their own retirement system. - Removes language in existing law regarding CalPERS' discretion in reducing retirement benefits related to terminating agencies.